 Linkwasha Camp Zimbabwe is classified within Wilderness Safari Camps as a “Classic” camp, meaning a step below “Premier.”

 But if Seba Camp in the Okavango Delta is a Marriott, then Linkwasha is a Ritz Carlton by way of Kimpton.
-It’s a funky fun, boutique, designed in the David Rockwell style of grays, earth tones, natural light and big picture windows.
+It’s a funky fun, boutique, designed in the David Rockwell style of grays, earth tones, natural light, and big-picture windows.

 The swimming pool, surrounded by upholstered chaise lounges on the gathering/eating deck, overlooks a watering hole several feet away.
 It glows with indigo-colored light at night.
 We were told that elephants drink from the pool, just be aware.